JThomas404/AWS-Automation-with-Python-Boto3-and-Lambda-Projects/challenges-and-learnings.md

 # Challenges and Learnings

-This document outlines the major technical and architectural challenges encountered throughout the development of the Serverless Web Application Project.
-Each challenge is explained with context, resolution steps, code and error references, and the lessons I have extracted from each relevant challenge.
+This document outlines the major technical and architectural challenges encountered during the development of the Serverless Web Application Project.
+Each challenge is presented with context, resolution steps, relevant code or error references, and the resulting insights.

 ---